How To Season A Cast Iron Skillet On The Stove

 Follow these six simple steps to season cast iron cookware on the stovetop.

-Step One: Clean Your Skillet
+• Step One: Clean Your Skillet

 The first step in the seasoning process for your cast iron cookware is cleaning it well.
 Be sure to remove any food particles before applying oil to the pan’s surface.
+If you have evidence of rust, you will need to fix a rusty cast iron skillet first before anything else.

 Contrary to some in the cast iron community, you can clean the cookware with hot, soapy water and a stiff brush.